RittgerLabGroup/SPIRES_2025_0_1/README.md

 ## Running Matlab GUI

 1. In your Web browser, connect to ondemand.rc.colorado.edu and authorize with identikey
-2. Top nav, go to "Interactive Apps"→"Core Desktop"
+2. Top nav, go to "Interactive Apps""Core Desktop"
 3. Ask for hours/cores, leave account blank to use default, (default is ucb-general)
 4. Once in the core desktop, open the Terminal app (small icon near the top left) (you are now on a viz node; you cannot schedule jobs on non-viz clusters directly from here, but you can do so from a login node, so next step is to ssh to login node)
 5. Open a connection to a login node: ssh -X login.rc.colorado.edu and authorize with identikey